 One of the most exciting new features in PCMark 8 is the Applications benchmark which measures system performance using popular applications from the Adobe Creative Suite and Microsoft Office.
 You can choose which tests to run based on the applications installed on your system.

-Battery life testing in PCMark 8
+Battery life testing

 For the first time in the series, PCMark 8 combines performance testing with battery life measurement giving you two ways to judge the capabilities and value of a device.
 PCMark 8 even supports external instrumentation with 3rd party power measurement equipment.